Tushar00728/Azureprojectdeploy/README.md

 FRT Azure project

-The UI is built using Flask and the main deployment part and model training is done in Azure.
+The Frontend is built using HTML and CSS and Backend is built using Flask, the main deployment part and model training is done in Azure.

 Data Dictionary of medical parameters: